 Six other beaches on the 2026 list appear as featured entries in our regional guides, if you want the detail on those too:

-That is a dozen of the fifty covered on the site, half of them as full first-hand reviews.
+That is fourteen of the fifty covered on the site, eight of them as full first-hand reviews.

 The full World's 50 Best Beaches 2026 list